 I watched the sun slip lower behind the pine trees on the other side of the pond, dragonflies dipping together close to the water.
 I listened to their wings beat in a hum.
 Big fish relaxing close to shore, rising up to catch the occasional bug, a woodpecker’s beak drumming on a tree above.
 I lay back and watched the reflection of the sunlight on the water dance in wavy patterns across the tree trunks, and across my body.
 Following the patterns of light.

-I look over to the beautiful fern, and think about why I don’t want to read anything about her.
-I hear inside my mind the simple truth – I already know you… and you have known me since I was a child.
-Naming and dissecting with my mind can sometimes take out so much of the listening, presence, and magic.
+I look over to the beautiful fern, and think about why I don’t want to read anything about them.
+I hear inside my mind the simple truth.
+I already know you… and you have known me since I was a child.
+Naming and dissecting with my mind takes me out of presence and deep listening, away from the magic.

 Looking up at the incredible long needled pines above me, my mind says “red pine.”
 I tell it to shut up and stop trying to own things.